Jury sentences ambush killer to death in Pennsylvania

 Frein kept a journal in which he coolly described shooting Dickson twice and watching him fall “still and quiet.”
 And in a letter to his parents, written while he was on the run but never sent, he complained about lost liberties, spoke of revolution and said, “The time seems right for a spark to ignite a fire in the hearts of men.”

-Frein showed “wickedness of heart” when he “made a choice to pull that cold trigger again, again, again and again,” District Attorney Ray Tonkin said in his closing argument Wednesday.
+Frein showed “wickedness of heart” when he “made a choice to pull that cold trigger again, again, again and again,” Tonkin said in his closing argument Wednesday.

 The sentencing caps a saga that began Sept.
 12, 2014, when Frein hid in the woods across the street from the barracks and targeted Dickson as he was leaving work.
 He then shot Douglass, who had come to the aid of his mortally wounded comrade.